arfaram/ezmenubundle/Doc/extend.md

 It is possible to add a custom post query EventListener using the `PostQueryEvent`.
 The`$event->getquery()` contains the **default query** and **parameters options** before execution.
 Now you can amend the original query or add custom criteria, sortClauses, limit, offset, performCount etc. Check Ibexa Documentation for query properties [Query.php](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/API/Repository/Values/Content/Query.php)

+**Tip: You can inject options from the template, builder class or services/controllers(see PHP Integration usage)**

 Two similar examples are provided in this bundle:

 **EventSubscriber**: